-Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Product efficiency regulations and standards Regulations may encourage research into the use of CO2 for enhanced oil recovery.
-Husky completed a project in 2012 which includes capturing CO2, injecting it into heavy oil reservoirs, and then using the CO2 to assist with enhanced heavy oil recovery and continues to investigate additional capture technologies.
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Opportunity driver Description technologies.
 Husky is developing this recovery method, which has not yet been applied commercially in the thin, shallow, viscous formations typical of heavy oil.
 Specifically, the Company is developing knowledge and methods on how to capture CO2 from its Lloydminster Ethanol plant and other sources; and then purify, dehydrate and compress it before transporting it to heavy oil reservoirs located in proximity to the plant.
-The CO2 is injected into the reservoirs and used to enhance oil recovery.
+The CO2 is injected into the reservoirs Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management the reservoirs and used to enhance oil recovery.
 When the reservoirs are fully depleted, the CO2 can be stored in the reservoir.
-Increased production capacity 1 to 3 years Direct Very likely Unknown

-Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Fuel/energy taxes and regulations Regulations may drive the demand of low- carbon-based fuels.
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Fuel/energy taxes and regulations Regulations may drive the demand of low-carbon- based fuels.
 Husky maintains that natural gas offers a relatively inexpensive, practical, and clean source of energy.
-Increased production capacity 3 to 6 years Direct Likely Unknown
+Increased production capacity 3 to 6 years Direct Likely Unknown Voluntary agreements In 2016, Husky continued to use its FuelTrax Fuel Management and Monitoring system to conserve fuel and reduce air emissions from our Atlantic operations.
+FuelTrax records fuel consumption from Offshore Supply Vessels (OSVs) and is designed to measure diesel consumption per second.
+As a result, Husky expects to optimize OSVs efficiency and reduce fuel consumption and emissions by 3% from current levels on transits between port and the offshore field.
+Reduced operational costs 1 to 3 years Direct Very likely Unknown

-Please describe the inherent opportunities that are driven by changes in physical climate parameters
+Please describe your inherent opportunities that are driven by changes in physical climate parameters

 Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Snow and ice Opportunity Description: Husky operates in some of the harshest environments in the world.
 These environments are subject to physical changes due to climate change including extreme weather conditions and iceberg activity that could adversely affect in onshore and offshore operations.
 For example, iceberg activity off the coast of Newfoundland may affect offshore oil production facilities, including the SeaRose FPSO.
 The Company has developed a number of policies to protect people, equipment, and the environment in the event of extreme weather conditions Opportunity Effects: Husky's experience in harsh environments allows the Company to effectively manage iceberg activity.
-Increased production capacity Up to 1 year Direct Likely Medium Husky's proven ability to operate in the harsh offshore environment in the Atlantic Region has contributed to an expectation that the Company will recover additional oil over time.
-Husky produced more than 13 million barrels of oil (company interest) in the White Rose area in 2015 after reaching a milestone of just over 200 million barrels of cumulative Husky's Atlantic Region business unit has a robust ice management program.
+Increased production capacity Up to 1 year Direct Likely Medium Husky's proven ability to operate in the harsh offshore environment in the Atlantic region has contributed to an expectation that the Company will recover additional oil over time.
+Husky's Atlantic business unit has a robust ice management program.
 The program uses a range of resources, including a dedicated ice surveillance aircraft, and works with government agencies including Environment Canada, the Coast Guard and Canadian Ice Service.
-Regular ice surveillance flights commence in February, and continue until the threat has abated.
-Atlantic The cost of the Company's ice monitoring and management activities were approximately \$4.9 million in 2015.
+Regular ice surveillance flights usually commence in February, and continue until the threat has abated.
+Atlantic region operators employ a series of supply and support vessels to actively manage ice and icebergs.
+These vessels are equipped with a variety of ice management The cost of the Company's ice monitoring and management activities were approximately \$1.6 million in 2016